The Developer's Guide to The DevSecOps Toolchain

 Open-source vulnerability scanning (SCA)

-Open-source vulnerability scanning tools are a type of security tool that helps you identify vulnerabilities and other issues in your open-source dependencies.
+Open-source vulnerability scanning tools - also known as Software Composition Analysis - can help you identify vulnerabilities and other issues in your open-source dependencies.
 These tools typically work by identifying the dependencies your code is using and determining whether they introduce any known vulnerabilities or issues.

 Infrastructure-as-code (IaC)